jigyasay/ASHWAM_AI_ML_JIGYASA_YADAV/README.md

 This project designs and implements a **stability and safety evaluation framework** to systematically measure **run-to-run variance** in structured LLM outputs **without relying on ground-truth labels**.

-## Defining Stability

-Because textual outputs can vary while meaning remains the same, stability is defined at the **semantic object level**, not the raw text level.

-Two outputs are considered *stable* if they refer to the same underlying real-world concept, even when phrasing or buckets differ.

 The framework focuses on:

 * Deterministic alignment of semantic objects across runs